Childhood Trauma and Alcoholism: A Guide to Healing

 As we can see, trauma and alcohol form a devious pair, trapping us in a vicious cycle that can seem well near impossible to break out of.
 But, rest assured, recovery is possible!

-The Road to Healing From Alcoholism and Trauma
+Your Path to Healing From Alcohol Trauma

 How do we go about healing from trauma that contributed to alcohol use?
 It’s all about understanding how trauma and alcohol use function in the brain.
 This knowledge, in turn, can give us the tools to tap into the healing power of neuroplasticity — the brain’s amazing ability to rewire itself.